 Top five cars for all seasons

-When it comes to choosing a car, this extreme variety of weather can make a hard choice even harder.
-While you may want a nice soft-top, say the new Fiat Spider 124, you’re quickly faced with the reality that you’ll probably only get to feel the air flowing through your hair 14 days out of 365 (if you’re lucky).
+When it comes to leasing a car, this extreme variety of weather can make a hard choice even harder.
+While you may want a nice soft-top, say the Fiat Spider 124, you’re quickly faced with the reality that you’ll probably only get to feel the air flowing through your hair 14 days out of 365 (if you’re lucky).